jakecoppinger/friends-of-erskinville-lord-mayoral-candidates-forum/comments-on-cycling-and-streets.md

 [00:32:38.080 --> 00:32:47.200]   lanes but certainly we need a review and a balance between the bike lanes,
 [00:32:47.200 --> 00:32:59.400]   pedestrians and vehicles.

-# Sam Danieli comments on cycling
+# Sam Danieli comments on cycling (We Love Sydney / Independant)
 Look on the issue of
 [00:31:49.800 --> 00:31:58.800]   transport here, finding a balance, look we are saying that after all this time
 [00:31:58.800 --> 00:32:05.040]   after 20 years with bike paths, cycle ways there needs to be a review and an